mozilla-services/heka/docs/source/developing/plugin.rst

 2. Use acquired information to populate `PipelinePack` objects that can be processed by Heka.
-3. Pass the populated `PipelinePack` objects on to the appropriate next stage in the Heka pipeline (either to a decoder plugin so raw input data can be converted to a `Message` object, or by injecting them directly into the Heka message router if the `Message` object is already populated.)
+3. Pass the populated `PipelinePack` objects on to the appropriate next stage in the Heka pipeline, either to a decoder plugin so raw input data can be converted to a `Message` object, or directly to the Heka message router if no decoding is necessary.

 The details of the first step are clearly entirely defined by the plugin's intended input mechanism(s).
 Plugins can (and should!) spin up goroutines as